gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

     path: "/layout/page-1",
     element: <Page />
 }, {
-    parentPath: "/layout" // Register the page under an existing route having "/layout" as its "path".
+    parentPath: "/layout" // Register the route under an existing route having "/layout" as its "path".
 });
 ```